theroyalwedesign/interfacevision.github.com/technology.md

   	}
     ...

-This probably means we will need a Long class (and Int class) to hold the value of the primitive data type.
+This probably means we will need a Long class (an Int class and Float class) to hold the value of the primitive data type.

     public class Long : IItem {
     	public long value { get; set; }